risechain/pevm/benches/README.md

 ## Gigagas Blocks

 This benchmark includes mocked 1-Gigagas blocks to see how PEVM aids in building and syncing large blocks going forward.
-This explores performance for large L2 blocks.
 All blocks are in the CANCUN spec with no dependencies to measure the maximum speedup.
 The benchmark runs with a single transaction type, not representing real-world blocks on a universal L2.
 However, it may be representative of application-specific L2s.

 ```sh
 $ cargo bench --bench gigagas